 For comparison, Figure 5 shows the same for a step-index design with the same core radius and maximum refractive index.
 The result looks quite different; one obtains a complicated evolution of the intensity profile.

-Applications and Materials for Graded-index Fibers
+Applications of Graded-index Fibers

 The above example has been for a germanosilicate fiber, i.e., a glass fiber.
 Similar designs, with typical core diameters being 50 μm and 62.5 μm, are used for multimode telecom fibers in fiber-optic links with a transmission distance of a few hundred meters, for example.
 The fiber designs and high-precision fabrication techniques have been refined more and more for obtaining a minimum differential mode delay, in that way maximizing the modal bandwidth and thus the transmission capacity of such links.
 Early standards for named OM1 and OM2; the optimization later lead to OM3 and OM4 fibers, allowing for substantially higher performance.